Optimal Pricing with a Single Point: Proofs and auxiliary results for Section 2

-We will first show the case when $q=0$ then the case where $q=1$.
-For both cases, we will exhibit worst case families of distributions for which the seller can not achieve a non-trivial guarantee.
+\begin{proof}[\textbf{\underline{Proof of \Cref{prop:qzerone}}}] We will first show the case when $q=0$ then the case when $q=1$.
+For both cases, we will exhibit worst case families of distributions for which the seller cannot achieve a non-trivial guarantee.

 For any $r>0$, let us introduce the following distribution through its Complementary Cumulative Distribution Function: \bearn \bF_r(v) &=&

 \eearn The latter distribution represents a point mass at $r$.